 All materials will be delivered to the student receiving instruction via distance education before the program can begin.
-On-line weekly sessions will be scheduled in advance with student.
 Student will be contacted on a weekly basis by their instructor and/or Educational Facilitator.
 Student is expected to have their PC or laptop in good working condition and student must be at their place of study with internet access (we do not provide internet services) when phoned for session